-It’s called the Freedom Journal and on Amazon Prime it has 4.5 stars, hundreds of reviews and is an Amazon Choice product.
+It’s called the Freedom Journal and on Amazon Prime, it has 4.5 stars, hundreds of reviews and is an Amazon Choice product.

-Check it out today and see if it can’t help you with your goals, for New Year’s and beyond!
+CLICK HERE to check current prices on Amazon and check it out today and see if it can’t help you with your goals, for New Year’s and beyond!

 15. Be patient with yourself and this journey

 You know we can control in this world?

 Not much other than our own actions & reactions.